Netcracker/qubership-core-utils/k8s/README.md

 #### Configuration
 - Change valid duration of Json Web Keys from Kubernetes OIDC.
-`K8sTokenVerifier` fetches key to validate tokens from Kubernetes OIDC.
+`KubernetesTokenVerifier` fetches key to validate tokens from Kubernetes OIDC.
 They are periodically refreshed and only valid for a certain duration.
 To override use the config property:
 ```text
 com.netcracker.cloud.security.kubernetes.jwks.valid-interval=12h
 ```